CRU is committed to protecting the privacy of personal information which CRU collects, holds and administers.

 These are general terms and conditions for CRU events but may vary for particular events, for example those longer than one day.
 If there is a variation, we will publicise conditions on the flyer and on our website.
 The RSVP date will be shown on event flyers and on the website.

-To qualify for a refund or credit for an outstanding invoice, cancellations must be notified by 5pm on the RSVP date either by emailing firstname.lastname@example.org or phoning (07) 38442211.
+For workshops that have a fee, to qualify for a refund or credit for an outstanding invoice, cancellations must be notified by 5pm on the original RSVP date either by emailing email@example.com or phoning 07 3844 2211.

 *In exceptional circumstances you can apply in writing for a possible refund.